Michel Polnareff: Return to France (1989–1994)

-From the Roxy to Bercy: rebirth (1995–2007)
+From the Roxy to Bercy: Rebirth (1995–2007)

-Michel Polnareff returned to the United States and performed at the Roxy Theatre on Sunset Boulevard on 27 September 1995.
-His ensemble included executive producer and guitarist Dick Smith (known for work with Earth, Wind & Fire and Aretha Franklin) and percussionist Alex Acuña (known for work with Weather Report, Elvis Presley, and Michael Jackson).
-The concert was released in 1996 as Live at the Roxy, a live album that achieved platinum certification in France Following this release, Canal+ broadcast a two-part special: À la Recherche de Polnareff ("In Search of Polnareff"), a documentary exploring his return, and Rendez-vous à Zzyzx Road, an interview conducted by Michel Denisot in the Mojave Desert.
-In the latter broadcast, Polnareff appeared in a military-style uniform—an appearance that led to his nickname "The Admiral"—and concluded with an acoustic mini-concert performed in the California desert.

-In 1999, Polnareff released Je rêve d’un monde (When I'm in Love), his first original single in ten years.
-The nearly 13-minute track received limited promotion and radio airplay, achieving only moderate chart success.
-Although plans for a follow-up album and tour were announced, they did not materialize in the subsequent years.
+Polnareff returned to live performance in 1995 with a concert at the Roxy Theatre in Los Angeles followed by a series of television appearances in France documenting his return to public performance.
+These events preceded the release of the live album Live at the Roxy, which achieved commercial success in France.
+In 1999, Polnareff released "Je rêve d'un monde (When I'm in Love)", his first original single in ten years; it received limited promotion and radio airplay and reached only moderate chart positions.
+Plans for a subsequent album and tour were announced but did not come to fruition in the following years.

-In 2003, the compilation Passé Présent was released, selling approximately 200,000 copies.

-In 2004, Polnareff published his autobiography Polnareff par Polnareff, in which he mentioned working on a new album.

-On 12 May 2006, he announced on national television that he would perform a series of concerts from 2 to 14 March 2007, followed by a nationwide tour in France.
-Around this time, he released the single Ophélie Flagrant des Lits, which received mixed critical reviews.

-On 14 July 2007, Michel Polnareff performed a free concert at the Champ-de-Mars near the Eiffel Tower, which was reportedly attended by over 1.5 million people.
+In 2003, the compilation Passé Présent was released and sold approximately 400,000 copies.
+In 2004, Polnareff published his autobiography, Polnareff par Polnareff, and mentioned that he was working on a new album.
+On 12 May 2006, Polnareff announced on national television that he would perform a series of concerts from 2 to 14 March 2007, followed by a tour in France.
+He later released the single "Ophélie Flagrant des Lits", which received mixed critical reception.
+On 14 July 2007, Michel Polnareff performed a free concert at the Champ de Mars near the Eiffel Tower, which was reportedly attended by over 600,000 people.

-In the studio (2010–2015)
+In the Studio (2010–2015)

-As of November 2013, Polnareff had sold approximately 3.9 million albums and 4.9 million singles in France.
+By November 2013, Polnareff had sold approximately 3.9 million albums and 4.9 million singles in France.

-In 2014, an authorized documentary titled Quand l’écran s’allume—named after the opening line of Goodbye Marylou—was released in select cinemas and later broadcast on television.
-The film featured previews of tracks from Polnareff’s forthcoming album, along with footage of him working in the studio and playing piano at home.
+In 2014, an authorized documentary titled Quand l'écran s'allume (named after the opening line of "Goodbye Marylou") was released in selected cinemas and later broadcast on television.
+The film documented Polnareff's studio work and included previews of material from an upcoming album.